zeromev/zeromev.github.io/wayforward.md

 ## users

-Our recommendations for users are designed to:
+Our recommendations are designed to:

 *   protect you from being exploited for [toxic MEV](/terms#toxic-mev) to the maximum extent possible.
 *   cost you less in transaction fees.